 - they are eligible for the immigrant visa in all other respects.

 Important: Conditional residents of the United States who fail to file an application to have conditional resident status removed are required to apply for a new immigrant visa.
 They are not eligible to apply as a returning resident.

 How do I apply for a returning resident visa?

-Applicants in Poland who wish to apply for returning resident (SB-1) visas must schedule their afternoon appointment at the Immigrant Visa Unit either online at http://www.ustraveldocs.com/pl/ or through the call center at +48 22 307 1361 in Poland or (703) 988 7101 in the United States.
-Appointments are available between 1:30 and 3:00 pm Monday thru Friday, except for American and Polish public holidays.
+Applicants in Poland who wish to apply for returning resident (SB-1) visas must schedule their appointment at the Immigrant Visa Unit either online at http://www.ustraveldocs.com/pl/ or through the call center at +48 22 307 1361 in Poland or (703) 988 7101 in the United States.
+Appointments are available at 10:30 am Monday through Friday, except for American and Polish public holidays.

-Please bring completed form DS-117 (Applications to Determine Returning Resident Status, PDF – 24.05 kb) with you when you come to apply for returning resident status.
+Please bring completed form DS-117 (Applications to Determine Returning Resident Status, PDF – 24.05 kb), passport, your green card and all supporting documents with you when you come to apply for returning resident status.

 What is the fee for processing a returning resident visa?